MonedaCloud/Cardano-Installation/README.md

 1. terminal:~$ `chmod +x upgrade-cardano-node.sh`
 2. terminal:~$ `nano upgrade-cardano-node.sh` (Edit: CNODE_VERSION="8.0.X" line with the correct version number.)

-**DO NOT run below comand as sudo, the prompt will ask for sudo credentials by itself.**
+**DO NOT run the below command as sudo, the prompt will ask for sudo credentials by itself.**

 3. terminal:~$ `./upgrade-cardano-node.sh`